flugg/laravel-responder/readme.md

 ## Configuration

+If you've published vendor assets as explained in the [installation guide](#installation), you will have access to a `config/responder.php` file.
+You may change the values in this file to change how the package should operate.
+We'll go through each configuration key.

 #### Serializer Class Path

-The full class path to the serializer class you would like the package to use when generating successful JSON responses.
-You may change it to one of Fractal's serializers or create a custom one yourself.
+This key represents the full class path to the serializer class you would like the package to use when generating successful JSON responses.
+You may leave it with the default `Flugg\Responder\Serializers\ApiSerializer`, change it to one of [Fractal's serializers](http://fractal.thephpleague.com/serializers/), or create a [custom one yourself](#custom-serializers).

 #### Include Status Code

-Wether or not you want to include status codes in your JSON responses.
-You may choose to include it for error responses, success responses or both, just by changing the configuration values listed below.

-## Extension
+The package will include a status code for both success- and error responses.
+You can disable this by setting this key to `false`.

 ## Contribution